mkatychev/cogs/README.md

 ## Notes and references:

-`envsubst` warning - make sure that any environmental substition declarations allow a file to be parsed as TOML without the usage of the `--envsubst` flag:
+`envsubst` warning: make sure that any environmental substition declarations allow a file to be parsed as TOML without the usage of the `--envsubst` flag:
 ```toml
 # valid envsubst definitions can be placed anywhere string values are valid
 ["${ENV}".vars]